tbarbette/npf/tests/README.md

  - -cpu:CPU=1    If the tag cpu is not given, $CPU will be expanded by 1

 This allows to do more extanded tests to grid-search some value, but do not include that in regression test

+## Testies shipped with NPF

+### Generic ###
+Generic tests are used to do black-box testing, they are L2/L3 generators, packets trace replay and HTTP generators.

+They are generic in the sense that you could use them out of the box to test any device under test in the middle of a client and a server.

+ * generic_dpdk : DPDK-based tests, need a DPDK environment setted up
+ * generic : Other tests using the normal OS stack